dfn-slxxp/MoSim-Docs/Site/modding/intro.md

 - Clone the public MoSim-Docs Repo
 - If you wish to test your changes first, follow [these docs](https://docusaurus.io/docs)
 - Edit the page(s) you wish to contribute to using distinct commits
+  - Be thorough but maintain legibility
+  - Include images and/or links to other documentation (within the site or unity/blender/etc)
 - Create a single pull request into the Review branch

 ## Stability & Expectations